 From Harar we continue on a real adventure into Somaliland.

 This will be an exploratory section of the tour.
-In 2019 we were given assurances from both the Somaliland & Djibouti consulates that their borders with Ethiopia were open and we could enter with a foreign registered vehicle so if all goes to plan in 2020 we will be the first ever overland truck to pioneer this route.
+We have been given assurances from both the Somaliland & Djibouti consulates that their borders with Ethiopia are open and we can enter with a foreign registered vehicle so if all goes to plan we will be the first ever overland truck to pioneer this route.
 In the unlikely event we are prevented from entering with our own vehicle we will conduct this section of the tour on local transport.

 Hargeisa is the slightly odd capital of Somaliland where we have a couple of days to explore this friendly city and get a feel for a place that is undergoing a rapid transformation after a long civil war.

 We continue to Laas Geel where you have the opportunity to view hundreds of ancient rock art paintings in perfect condition adorning the walls of a series of interconnected caves.
 One of Africa’s best-kept secrets!